-The MSc in Diabetes course is accredited by the RCGP and provides a progression route for graduates of the Postgraduate Diploma
+The online Diabetes MSc provides a progression route for graduates of the Postgraduate Diploma.
+Course Code: QMSP034

-The MSc in Diabetes runs over 1 calendar year.
-Starting with an initial 12 week online module to develop skills in critical appraisal and knowledge of research methodologies, students then choose either the professional project module which consists of a 1,500 word proposal and 10,500 word professional project or an attendance based Independent Prescribing Module.
+The Diabetes MSc course starts with an initial 12 week online module that will develop skills in critical appraisal and knowledge of research methodologies.
+Students then complete the professional project module, which consists of a 1,500 word proposal and 10,500 word professional project (dissertation).

-- Interpret principles of qualitative research in the care of patients with Diabetes.
+- Interpret research and apply this to the management of patients with diabetes.

 The professional project must be diabetes-related and relevant to the person's practice.
-This project may comprise of:
+The project may consist of: